DavesCodeMusings/raspberry-cobbler/docs/phase4.md

 >  Notice how the root file system was remounted read-only for us.
 This is a default setting of BusyBox when no _/etc/inittab_ file is found.
 It's fine for now, but should not be relied upon.

 ## Phase 4 review
 The system is in pretty good form now.
-It's minimalist, it's isolated, but it's working.
+It's minimalist, it's isolated from the network, but it's working.
 We can even run automatic checks and repairs for our boot and root file systems whenever the pi boots.

-If you wanted to build a project that only requires enough Linux to get the Pi to boot, this woul make a good foundation.
+If you wanted to build a project that only requires enough Linux to get the Pi to boot, this would make a good foundation.
 But, we can do more.

 ## Next steps
 Even though the system is usable, adding network connectivity would greatly expand the posibilities.
 That's what we'll be working on in the [next phase](phase5.md).